LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 ### Testing your Script

 You can test your Script by adding the *Scriptable Auto Splitter* component to your Layout.
-You can find it in the section "Control".
+Right-click on LiveSplit and choose "Edit Layout..." to open the Layout Editor, then click on the Plus-sign and choose "Scriptable Auto Splitter" from the section "Control".
 You can set the Path of the Script by going into the component settings of the Scriptable Auto Splitter.
 To get to the settings of the component you can either double click it in the Layout Editor or go into to the Scriptable Auto Splitter Tab of the Layout Settings.
 Once you've set the Path, the script should automatically load and hopefully work.

 #### Debugging
 Reading debug output is an integral part of developing ASL scripts, both for your own debug messages which you can output with `print()` and any debug messages or error messages the ASL Component itself provides.